 Sydney, New South Wales

 A performance at the Sydney Opera House is a must while in Sydney.
 Choose from more than 40 performances each week, which span opera, theatre, classical music and ballet.
 You can also join a two-hour backstage tour to go behind the scenes of this incredible architectural landmark.
 Catch a performance by the Sydney Theatre Company or Bangarra Dance Theatre at elegant Walsh Bay, or visit the acclaimed Belvoir St Theatre in Surry Hills, which has nurtured great Australian performing artists such as Cate Blanchett, Geoffrey Rush and Judy Davis.
 Cut a cultural trail from The Rocks to Hyde Park, taking in the Museum of Contemporary Art (MCA), Art Gallery of New South Wales and Australian Museum.
 The inner-city neighbourhoods of Paddington, Surry Hills, Redfern and Chippendale are home to many galleries, including the multi-arts space of Carriageworks and contemporary Chinese art museum White Rabbit Gallery.
-Check out live music at the intimate Circular Quay venue The Basement or a gig by some of the biggest names in music at the Enmore Theatre in Newtown.
+Check out a gig by some of the biggest names in music at the Enmore Theatre in Newtown.
 Experience the buzz of the Sydney Festival in January, Vivid Sydney and Sydney Writers’ Festival in May and the Sydney Film Festival in June.